myabc/myabc.github.com/_posts/2012-3-20-bundler-pain-points.markdown

 I would also encourage you to comment on (or perhaps even +1) this issue!

-## 3. Not being able to declaring a dependency more than once
+## 3. Not being able to declare a dependency more than once

 ### Use case